MacDamien/Ergaie/README.md

 Ergaie
 ================================================================================
-/!\ Disclaimer : links aren’t functionnal yet.
+/!\ Caveat : links aren’t functionnal yet.

 A layout for French, English and programming.
 It’s a fork of Erglace which is a fork of [ErgEAU](https://github.com/IgrecL/ErgEAU), initially adapted for compact keyboards compatibility.
 It uses many conventions of [Ergo-L](https://github.com/Nuclear-Squid/ergol).